Victory by the Winners

 On the far right of the image there are three trees, in full leaf.
 The tree trunks symbolize that all Frisian horses today descend from three stallions and that these represent the beginning of the current rich pedigree.
 The leaves symbolize the tens of thousands of horses that have been produced since the revival.

-The horses' gallop symbolizes the speed with which the breed has conquered the world.
-The horses kick up a lot of dust, leaving clear tracks, and not just in the sand.
+The horses' swift gallop symbolizes the pace at which the breed has conquered the world.
+In just a few decades, the Frisian horse, once nearly extinct, can now be found in over 80 countries worldwide.
+The horses kick up a considerable dust, leaving clear tracks, and not just in the sand.

 The pennant Willem carries refers to the orange ribbons adorning the winning stallions at the championship.
-The orange also symbolizes the royal status of the studbook.
+The orange also symbolizes the royal status of the Frisian Horse Studbook.
 The lions on the blue section are the coat of arms of Friesland.

 The rider's armor dates from the Renaissance period, which refers to the revival of the Frisian horse breed.
-Frisian horses are sometimes called “the black gold," and the colors of the armor reflect this.
-The armor also symbolizes royal protection.
+Frisian horses are sometimes called "black gold," and the colours of the armor reflect this.
+The armor also symbolizes royal protection, and the orange sash represents the championship ribbons.

 Combinations of three can be seen in various places.
-Here, three horses are depicted with their left hind legs resting on the ground.
+Here, three horses are seen with their left hind legs on the ground, while their other three legs are off the ground.

 The frame and the marble ornaments refer to the 16th century, the beginning of the heyday of the Frisian horse.

 At the far left and bottom right of the image are two Frisian shields.
-The left shield is from bygone times, old and damaged.
-The right shield is contemporary, new and intact.
+The shield on the left is from bygone times, old and damaged.
+The shield on the right is contemporary, new and intact.
 The shields symbolize that the past is over and that we are looking forward to the future.

 As mentioned earlier, combinations of three can be seen in various places.
 All refer to the three times the Frisian horse nearly became extinct and to the three stallions of 1913.